Steve Pavlina . com

 This change had some unexpected positive side effects too.
 When I let go of piracy, I felt a lot more deserving of my successes.
 It elevated my sense of self.
 There was nothing on my computer to give me the subconscious message: yeah that was a nice success, but you’re still a thief.
 This is one very basic example of how consciously changing the people in your life can change you for the better.

 What about trying to change/rescue people in need?
-Although I don’t think it’s impossible to transform a destruction relationship from within, it’s very difficult unless you have a lot of support.
+Although I don’t think it’s impossible to transform a destructive relationship from within, it’s very difficult unless you have a lot of support.
 While you’re trying to elevate the other person, you’re sinking at the same time.
 You’d probably need a buffer of many other strong relationships in order to transform one destructive relationship.
 I think the best approach is to leave the destructive relationship behind, form new relationships to get your strength back, and then (keeping those new relationships), you’ll have the ability to revisit and transform the old destructive relationship with a much reduced risk of being sucked back into old patterns.

 I think you can get a pretty good idea of what a person is like by looking at the people who surround that person.
 Think about it for a moment.
 What kind of people does George Bush spend the most time with?
 What about the Dalai Lama?
 Your children?
 Even Jesus was surrounded by the 12 Apostles.
 So one betrayed him, and one thrice denied knowing him, but 10 out of 12 isn’t bad.
 If you had a dozen loyal devotees following you everywhere, perhaps you might enjoy some fairly elevated thinking too.